Justin Davis (gridiron football)

-Justin Davis (born November 11, 1995) is a gridiron football running back for the Ottawa Redblacks of the Canadian Football League (CFL).
+Justin Davis (born November 11, 1995) is an American former professional football running back.
 He played college football at USC and signed with the Los Angeles Rams as an undrafted free agent in 2017.

 Early life

 Davis attended Lincoln High School in Stockton, California.
-While there he played high school football.
+While there, he played high school football for the Trojans.

 College career

 Davis played college football for the USC Trojans.
-He was named third-team All-Pac-12 by analyist Phil Steele in 2015.
+He was named third-team All-Pac-12 by analyst Phil Steele in 2015.